 Chloroplasts are surrounded by a double membrane, or envelope, just visible in transmission electron micrographs (Figure 1.7).
 This envelope encapsulates a soluble (gel-like) stroma which contains all the enzymes necessary for carbon fixation, many enzymes of nitrogen and sulphur metabolism and the chloroplast's own genetic machinery.
 The inner membrane of a chloroplast envelope is an effective barrier between stroma and cytoplasm, and houses transporters for phosphate and metabolites (Section 2.1.8) as well as some of the enzymes for lipid synthesis.
 By comparison, the outer membrane of the chloroplast envelope is less complex and more permeable to both ions and metabolites.

 Suspended within the stroma, and entirely separate from envelope membranes, is an elaborately folded system of photosynthetic membranes or 'thylakoids' (literally 'little sacs').
-Embedded within these membranes are large populations of four basic complexes comprising two types of photosystem (with interlinked protein and pigment molecules), cytochrome b/f complexes (pivotal for photosynthetic electron transport) and ATP synthase complexes (responsible for proton egress from thylakoid lumen to stroma, and consequent ATP generation).
-Collectively, these complexes enable light harvesting and electron flow from H2O molecules to NADP+, thereby converting solar energy into chemically usable forms.
-This remarkable conversion, with such profound implications for life as we know it, starts with selective absorption of incoming light by chlorophylls and accessory pigments (certain carotenoids) that operate within both photosystems.
+Embedded within these membranes are the complexes that enable light harvesting and electron flow from H2O molecules to NADP+, thereby converting light energy into chemically usable forms.
+There are four basic complexes comprising two types of photosystem (with interlinked protein and pigment molecules), cytochrome b/f complexes (pivotal for photosynthetic electron transport) and ATP synthase complexes (responsible for proton egress from thylakoid lumen to stroma, and consequent ATP generation).
+These complexes are densely packed within the thylakoids.
+This remarkable transduction of energy, starts with selective absorption of incoming light by chlorophylls and accessory pigments (certain carotenoids) that operate within both photosystems.

-1.2.2 Chlorophyll absorption and photosynthetic action spectra
+1.2.2 - Chlorophyll absorption and photosynthetic action spectra

-Figure 1.8 Upper curves: Diethylether solutions of chlorophyll a(Chl a, solid line) and chlorophyll b (Chl b, dotted line) show distinct absorption peaks blue and in red regions of the visible spectrum (redrawn from Zscheile and Comar's (1941) original data).
+Figure 1.8.
+Upper curves: Diethylether solutions of chlorophyll a (Chl a, solid line) and chlorophyll b (Chl b, dotted line) show distinct absorption peaks in blue and in red regions of the visible spectrum (redrawn from Zscheile and Comar's (1941) original data).
 Fluorescence emission spectra (inset, redrawn from Lichtenthaler 1986) show peaks only in red, and at wavelengths characteristically longer than corresponding absorption peaks, namely 648 cf. 642 nm for Chl b, and 668 cf. 662 nm for Chl a.
 Lower curves: In situ absorption spectra (eluted from gel slices) for pigment-protein complexes corresponding to photosystem II reaction centre (PSII RC) and light-harvesting chlorophyll (a,b)-protein complexes (LHC).
 A secondary peak at 472 nm and a shoulder at 653 nm indicate contributions from Chl b to these broadened absorption spectra which have been normalised to 10 μM Chl solutions in a 1 cm path length cuvette.
-(Based on from Evans and Anderson 1987)
+(Based on J.R.
+Evans and J.M.
+Anderson, BBA 892: 75-82, 1987)

 Chlorophylls are readily extracted from (soft) leaves into organic solvent and separated chromatographically into constituent types, most notably chlorophyll a (Chl a) and chlorophyll b (Chl b).
-These two chemical variants of chlorophyll are universal constituents of wild vascular plants and express highly characteristic absorption spectra (Figure 1.8).
+These two chemical variants of chlorophyll are universal constituents of wild vascular plants and express highly characteristic absorption spectra (Figure 1.8, upper curves).
 Both chlorophylls show absorption maxima at wavelengths corresponding to blue and red, but chlorophyll assay in crude extracts, which inevitably contain carotenoids as well, is routinely based on absorption maxima in red light to avoid overlap with these accessory pigments that show strong absorption below 500 nm.
 Absorption maxima at 659 and 642 for Chl a and Chl b respectively would thus serve for assay in diethylether, but these peaks will shift slightly according to solvent system, and such shifts must be taken into account for precise measurement (see Porra et al. 1989 for details).
+Additional chlorophylls have been discovered that exist in cyanobacteria which extends their absorption spectrum into the infrared (Figure 1.9).